Kohl1998/Kohls-portfolio/README.md

 ## Description

-For this application I built a webpage where I could showcase projects I have built using only HTML & CSS.
+For this application I built a webpage using css bootstrap 5 to help with the structure of the page.
+Although, I did utilise this framework, I made sure to adapt the components such as the jumbotron, navigation bar, containers, & cards, by changing the colours of elements.
+Furthermore, I added links to the cards, so the user can navigate to the deployed site and see each project individually.

-The reason I wanted to have my own web page is because I wanted to have a one-stop shop for potential employeers, who could visit my portfolio to see all my deployed applications.
-Also, I want to be able to show friends & family my projects.
+Lastly, I added Font Awesome fonts to spice up the page some more and push me out of my comfort zone.

-During the process I learnt how to using flex-box grids to display my projects & how to use the justify-content property within CSS.
+During the process of building this application I learnt how important it is to ask for help whenever you find yourself struggling to come up with a solution, even after timeboxing yourself.

 ## Installation

 I setup a remote repo on Github to work from, which I then cloned to my local repository so I can have the two in sync.

-Afterwards, I used vscode which is an integrated development environment which allowed me to update the software code.
+Afterwards, I used vscode which is an integrated development environment which allowed me to update the software code, but also see the code in action using the live server extension.

 Lastly, once I was done I pushed all the updates to my remote repository from my local repo using commits, and once I was happy I deployed the changes to the live website.